swarm-lab/ROpenCVLite/cran-comments.md

 ## CRAN team comments

 The package has "SystemRequirements: cmake".
 A check was added during installation to make sure CMake is on the path.
-The installation fails if CMake is not found and an error message is displayed with instructions on how to install CMake.
+A warning message is displayed if CMake is not found with instructions on how to install CMake.